YPinto-Lab/abx/ciprofloxacin study/ciprofloxacin_study/README.md

 "fold change (relative to baseline)" wording for relative plots (these are ratios rather than deltas).

-Run the report from the repository root (recommended) or the package folder:
+Run the report from the repository root (recommended) or the package folder.
+Data inputs are stored in `ciprofloxacin study/data` and are auto-discovered:

 ```bash
 # repository root — this script will run from the root and find the datafiles